Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Evaluation

-\paragraph{Training compliance for unsupervised VS. oracle-based thresholding.} We assess the value of the above-mentioned training compliance diagnostic with real-world data, as reported in \cref{axtab:u_parametric_results}.
+\paragraph{Training compliance for unsupervised VS. oracle-based thresholding.} We assess the value of the above-mentioned training compliance diagnostic with real-world data (results reported in \cref{axtab:u_parametric_results}).
 When compliance to inductive bias is met (see \textit{FIT} column in table), the label-free, unsupervised MV-KS critical value-based AD performs close to the oracle-based, thresholded KS score in the Affiliation F1 metric.
 When anomaly labels are available, the oracle-thresholded NLL score is a strong competitor on the VUS-PR metric.
 We acknowledge that KS performs worse than the NLL version on the tested real-world sequences.
 We hypothesize that this might be due to the type of anomalies in these datasets, since NLL scores can have shortcomings as shown in the synthetic experiments.
 Additionally, we emphasize that we advocate for the MV-KS score for unsupervised AD, which does not require labels or thresholding.

+\paragraph{AD in real-world benchmark data.} We report AD performance across a variety of metrics and methods in univariate (\cref{tab:u_vus-pr_aggregated_comparison}) and multivariate (\cref{tab:m_vus-pr_aggregated_comparison}) time-series from the TSB-AD~\cite{liu2024} benchmark; with a comparison to its leaderboard in~\cref{tab:tsb-ad_vus-pr_leaderboard}.
+Overall, we achieve competitive results, within the top-10 in the leaderboard when using NLL-scores.
+Results in \Cref{tab:tsb-ad_vus-pr_leaderboard} are averaged over all the $1080$ sequences in the TSB-AD benchmark, for a diverse set of sequence types, many with difficult time-series and AD behavior (\eg binary and non-smooth data) for our CNF + LG-LDM system.

-\paragraph{AD in real-world benchmark data.} We report AD performance across a variety of metrics in \cref{tab:u_vus-pr_aggregated_comparison,tab:m_vus-pr_aggregated_comparison}.
-In general, we achieve competitive (better, or in par) results than baselines, even when model learning is not fully compliant with the LG-LDM inductive bias.
-When compliance is successful, \eg on 88\% of sequences in NEK and 100\& in the Stock datasets, the NLL approach performs in the top-2, with MV-KS following close, specially on the VUS-PR metric for univariate datasets.
-In the multivariate setting~\cref{tab:m_vus-pr_aggregated_comparison}), both NLL and MV-KS are competitive.
-On the MITDB dataset, the imposed latent dynamics are not realized after our training, and, as predicted, both scoring rules underperform.
+On a subset of datasets where per-sequence AD results are available, we achieve competitive (better, or in par) results than baselines, even when model learning is not fully compliant with the LG-LDM inductive bias (\cref{tab:u_vus-pr_aggregated_comparison,tab:m_vus-pr_aggregated_comparison}).
+When compliance is successful, \eg on 88\% of sequences in NEK and 100\% in the Stock datasets, the NLL approach performs in the top-2 (mean VUS-PR: 54), with MV-KS following close (mean VUS-PR: 44).
+In the multivariate setting reported in~\cref{tab:m_vus-pr_aggregated_comparison}, both NLL (mean VUS-PR: 21) and MV-KS (mean VUS-PR: 18) are competitive.
+On the contrary, the imposed latent dynamics are not compliant after training with the MITDB dataset and, as predicted, both scoring rules underperform.